Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Januari 2025 23.29.24 UTC
+- WIB: Selasa, 21 Januari 2025 00.21.51 UTC
-- WITA: Selasa, 21 Januari 2025 00.29.24 UTC
+- WITA: Selasa, 21 Januari 2025 01.21.51 UTC
-- WIT: Selasa, 21 Januari 2025 01.29.24 UTC
+- WIT: Selasa, 21 Januari 2025 02.21.51 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: technology
+Kategori: funny